-Ringworm can show up anywhere on the body.
+Ringworm can show up anywhere.
 Have you noticed your parrot scratching one or more parts of its body?
-If so, while wearing gloves, move the feathers out of the way and check for inflamed patches of skin.
+If so, while wearing gloves, move the feathers and check for inflamed patches of skin.

 If your parrot is scratching itself excessively, it might break the skin.
-This needs to be resolved or the bacteria may enter the body via the open wound.
+So, this must be resolved, or the bacteria may enter the body via the open wound.

 Ringworm shows up on the skin as inflamed circles.

-According to Mycopathologia, this symptom will be more prominent in animals than humans.
-They’re characterized by bulging lines that surround a patch of skin.
-They may even resemble scar tissue.
+According to Mycopathologia, this symptom will be more prominent in animals than in humans.
+They’re characterized by bulging lines surrounding a skin patch that may resemble scar tissue.

 Ulcers and sores might appear in the infected area.
-If you see any rash-like spots but not circles, check for other symptoms.
+Check for other symptoms if you see any rash-like spots but not circles.
 The circles may develop within a few days.